Kenia Arias: Personal life

 Kenia currently resides in Los Angeles, CA with her husband, actor Alexander Stein, whom she met at Indian River State College.
 Stein is credited as a producer on several of Arias' productions since 2003.
 The couple was married in February 2015.
+Since the death of her father in 2019, Kenia halted the creation of any new music.
+During this time, Kenia changed her stage name to BoriCana, a play on words representing her Boricua/Puerto Rican and Dominican roots.
+Described as a fusion of tribal and hip-hop and unlike anything she created before, Kenia’s new Album in due for release Winter 2023.